jianzhou520/node-formdata-parser/README.md

 Buffer operation & split the request body

 # one more thing
-This is a very simple example to show my way on parse formData in node
+This is a very simple example to show my way in parsing formData in node